Blood urea nitrogen

 Blood urea nitrogen (BUN) is a medical test that measures the amount of urea nitrogen found in blood.
 The liver produces urea in the urea cycle as a waste product of the digestion of protein.
-Normal human adult blood should contain 6 to 20 mg/dL (2.1 to 7.1 mmol/L) of urea nitrogen.
-Individual laboratories will have different reference ranges as the assay used can vary between laboratories.
-The test is used to detect renal problems.
-It is not considered as reliable as creatinine or BUN/creatinine ratio blood studies.
+Normal human adult blood should contain 7 to 18 mg/dL (0.388 to 1 mmol/L) of urea nitrogen.
+Individual laboratories may have different reference ranges, as they may use different assays.
+The test is used to detect kidney problems.
+It is not considered as reliable as creatinine or BUN-to-creatinine ratio blood studies.

 Interpretation

-BUN is an indication of renal (kidney) health.
-The normal range is 2.1–7.1 mmol/L or 6–20 mg/dL.
+BUN is an indication of kidney health.
+The normal range is 2.1–7.1 mmol/L, or 6–20 mg/dL.

-The main causes of an increase in BUN are: high-protein diet, decrease in glomerular filtration rate (GFR) (suggestive of kidney failure), decrease in blood volume (hypovolemia), congestive heart failure, gastrointestinal hemorrhage, fever, rapid cell destruction from infections, athletic activity, excessive muscle breakdown, and increased catabolism.
+The main causes of an increase in BUN are: high-protein diet, decrease in glomerular filtration rate (GFR, suggestive of kidney failure), decrease in blood volume (hypovolemia), congestive heart failure, gastrointestinal hemorrhage, fever, rapid cell destruction from infections, athletic activity, excessive muscle breakdown, and increased catabolism.

 Hypothyroidism can cause both decreased GFR and hypovolemia, but BUN-to-creatinine ratio has been found to be lowered in hypothyroidism and raised in hyperthyroidism.